joelacus/deluge-web-dark-theme/README.md

-# Deluge Web UI Dark Theme
+# Deluge Web UI Dark Theme + Responsive Mobile UI
 A modern dark theme for Deluge Web UI with custom accent colours and updated icons.

+Automatically uses an optimised view for mobile devices with small screens.

 Works with Deluge 2, 1.3, Docker, and TrueNAS.